nneves/R2C2_WebInterface/README.md

 (INSTRUCTIONS) How to Test the R2C2 WebInterface
 ================================================
 1- Install Node.JS

 2- Get R2C2_WebInterface code from the github

-3- Install the Node.js Serial Port package inside the R2C2_WebInterface directory (local package installation) 4- Connnect the R2C2 board to the PC/Laptop/Linux Embedded Board 5- Launch Node.js app
+3- Install the Node.js necessary packages inside the R2C2_WebInterface directory (local package installation)

+4- Connnect the R2C2 board to the PC/Laptop/Linux Embedded Board

+5- Launch Node.js app

 6- Browse the the Node.js server IP:Port

 1- How to install Node.JS: